sophiemiddleton/DTCode/README.md

 The "data_analysis.py" file can be used to analyze the output of the extraction phase.

 The manual describes how to find the mu rem/hr and mu rad / hr  using an equation.
 The QF for the channels is derived from a smoothing of the ICRP values and ranges from 1 to 24.8.
 K is the Calibration Factor.
 It is used to get the rad/hr calculation.
+The channel-by-channel quality factors are given on page 39.

+This script provides some plots:

+* Time .v.
+Counts from the raw data
+* Counts .v.
+Channel number from the channel data file